Architecture¶

 )

-Provides factory functions for easy HTTP tracker creation:
+Provides factory function for easy HTTP tracker creation:

 Dependency Injection Benefits¶